 Retreat restrictions: units expend MPs when retreating and may spend no more than their normal move points in one retreat.
 Units may not retreat across a river, but may retreat over a bridge.
+Units may not retreat into terrain that is prohibited for them, but may retreat into terrain with a cost of "A".

-Cornered units: if a unit is forced to retreat, but there is no location it can move to according to retreat restrictions, all of its steps are suppressed immediately.
+Cornered units: if a unit is forced to retreat, but there is no location it can move to according to retreat restrictions, it will remain in its hex, but all of its steps are suppressed immediately.

-Overrun: if the defender retreats, the attacker has a chance to keep its AP.
+Overrun: if the defender retreats (or is cornered), the attacker has a chance to keep its AP.
 This is called an overrun.
 The probability of an overrun is looked up from the overrun table using the odds number (not randomized, no retreat-specific shifts).